 They continued to live at 235 Commonwealth in 1930, but had moved to New York City by 1931.

 The house was not listed in the 1931-1937 Blue Books and is shown as vacant in the 1931-1935 City Directories.

-By 1935, 235 Commonwealth was owned by John A. McNamara.
-In April of 1935, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into eleven apartments.
+In April of 1935, John A. McNamara, a real estate manager acting on behalf of the bank, applied for (and subsequently received) permission to convert the property from a single-family dwelling into eleven apartments.
 In May of 1935, he amended the plans to reduce the number of units to ten.